 12. Saucony Endorphin Speed

+It’s not uncommon for runners to train in one pair of shoes, and race in a different, lighter pair.
 If you’re going for speed, the Saucony Endorphin Speed is geared for exactly that.
 It’s specifically designed to be a race shoe, streamlined and light but still cushioned enough for your feet to endure a half marathon comfortably.

-Their midsole is crafted using a high-performance polymer called PeBax, which provides superb energy return while staying light on the feet.
+The Endorphin’s midsole is crafted using a high-performance polymer called PeBax, which provides superb energy return while staying light on the feet.